Porous silicon

 Porous silicon (abbreviated as "PS" or "pSi") is a form of the chemical element silicon that has introduced nanopores in its microstructure, rendering a large surface to volume ratio in the order of 500 m^{2}/cm^{3}.

 History

 Porous silicon was discovered by accident in 1956 by Arthur Uhlir Jr. and Ingeborg Uhlir at the Bell Labs in the U.S. At the time, the Uhlirs were in the process of developing a technique for polishing and shaping the surfaces of silicon and germanium.
 However, it was found that under several conditions a crude product in the form of thick black, red or brown film were formed on the surface of the material.
 At the time, the findings were not taken further and were only mentioned in Bell Lab's technical notes.

+In the early 1980s, researchers at the Royal Signals and Radar Establishment (RSRE) in Malvern, England, carried out the first systematic study of the formation and microstructure of porous silicon.
+In 1985, Beale, Benjamin, Uren, Chew and Cullis published two key papers establishing that porous silicon was not a deposited stain film, as previously assumed, but was formed by electrochemical etching of pores with aspect ratios exceeding 1000:1.
+Using cross-sectional transmission electron microscopy, they identified two distinct types of porous silicon microstructure, dependent on the dopant concentration: in heavily doped (degenerate) silicon, current transport through the Schottky barrier at the silicon–electrolyte interface proceeds by quantum mechanical tunnelling, while in lightly doped (non-degenerate) silicon it occurs via thermionic emission.
+They proposed a formation theory accounting for the dependence of microstructure on anodising conditions, and demonstrated the formation of porous gallium arsenide — the first porous III–V semiconductor — confirming the generality of the mechanism.
+In 1986, the same group also demonstrated that chemical stain etching produces porous silicon identical in structure to that formed by anodisation, unifying the two formation routes.
+This work on the formation mechanism and microstructure provided the basis for much of the subsequent research into the material's properties and applications—in fields as diverse as optoelectronics and photonics, chemical and biological sensing, biomedicine and drug delivery, photovoltaics, energy storage and microelectromechanical systems—and the model continues to be cited as a standard reference for porous silicon formation.